parse-community/docs/_includes/rest/sessions.md

 Sessions represent an instance of a user logged into a device.
 Sessions are automatically created when users log in or sign up.
 They are automatically deleted when users log out.
 There is one distinct `Session` object for each user-installation pair; if a user issues a login request from a device they're already logged into, that user's previous `Session` object for that Installation is automatically deleted. `Session` objects are stored on Parse in the Session class, and you can view them on the Parse.com Data Browser.
 We provide a set of APIs to manage `Session` objects in your app.

 A `Session` is a subclass of a Parse `Object`, so you can query, update, and delete sessions in the same way that you manipulate normal objects on Parse.
-Because the Parse Cloud automatically creates sessions when you log in or sign up users, you should not manually create `Session` objects unless you are building a "Parse for IoT" app (e.g. Arduino or Embedded C).
+Because the Parse Cloud automatically creates sessions when you log in or sign up users, you should not manually create `Session` objects unless you are building a "Parse for IoT" app (e.g. Embedded C).
 Deleting a `Session` will log the user out of the device that is currently using this session's token.

 Unlike other Parse objects, the `Session` class does not have Cloud Code triggers.
 So you cannot register a `beforeSave` or `afterSave` handler for the Session class.